Downtown MRT station: Station details

 Downtown station serves the DTL and is situated between the Bayfront and Telok Ayer stations.
 The official station code is DT17.
+Downtown station is within walking distance of the Raffles Place and Marina Bay stations on the North South Line.

 Being part of the DTL, the station is operated by SBS Transit.
 The station has a side platform configuration with four underground levels.

 Downtown station is underneath Central Boulevard between the junctions of Straits View and Marina View, and serves the Marina Bay Financial Centre.
 The station's six entrances connect to surrounding developments and landmarks including Asia Square, Hong Leong Building, Marina Bay Suites, One Raffles Quay, OUE Downtown and SGX Centre.
-Downtown station is within walking distance of the Raffles Place and Marina Bay stations on the North South Line.
+The station has provisions to link with future developments.

 Artwork

 Leaves by Jason Lim is a mosaic of six leaves displayed at this station as part of the Art-in-Transit programme, a public art showcase which integrates artworks into the MRT network.
 While the leaves on a macroscopic level guide commuters to the platforms, the close-up view shows a series of plant cells reflecting how local businesses are connected.
 The work was inspired by the structure of bamboo leaves; bamboo is significant in Asian economies and cultures, representing integrity and resilience.

 Lim initially planned a mural of a single leaf blade across the platform wall, but, due to the platform design, he changed his planned artwork to six blades.
 He used mosaic tiles for the artwork to create a pixellated effect, allowing commuters to interpret his work in various ways.
 The work was first created on sheets of A3 graph paper, with each square shaded.
 These drawings were scanned in low resolution and enlarged to further "pixel" them and create the intended mosaic effect.
 Rather than mounting Lim's work on cement, the LTA allowed Lim to install mosaic tiles on the entirety of the wall dedicated to the artwork.
 This allowed his work to be integrated with the station's design.
 An Italian mosaic tile manufacturer produced the tiles.